ddemidov/amgcl/docs/benchmarks.rst

 3D Poisson problem
 ~~~~~~~~~~~~~~~~~~

-The Poisson problem is dicretized with the finite difference method on a
+The Poisson problem is discretized with the finite difference method on a
 uniform mesh, and the resulting linear system contained 3375000 unknowns and
 23490000 nonzeros.